HVAC Schools in Minnesota – Degrees & Certifications

 To learn more about national certifications, check out the HVAC credentialing page.

 Additionally, various municipalities may have individual requirements for HVAC workers; for example, the Minneapolis Department of Community Planning & Economic Development issues various types of HVAC permits for professionals, depending on the nature of the work being performed.
-As such, all aspiring HVAC workers in the state need to perform due diligence with licensure requirements to ensure they stay in compliance with the law.
+As such, all aspiring HVAC workers in the state need to perform due diligence with licensure requirements to ensure they comply with the law.